BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### Sensor Functions

 1. getRGB: Returns an integer whether the color detected by the sensor is red, green, or blue based on the thresholds outlined earlier.
 0 for red, 1 for green, 2 for blue, 3 for grey.
+Is overloaded for custom thresholds.
 1. getRed: Returns raw red value.
 1. getGreen: Returns raw green value.
 1. getBlue: Returns raw blue.